tandynhd/tandynhd/README.md

 ### Hi there 👋
 I am Tandin Dorji.
-Find me at all major socials @tandynhd <br />
+Find me on all major socials @tandynhd <br />
 The advancements in Machine Learning and Artificial Intelligence are what fascinate me the most and make me yearn for more.<br />
 <br />
 Ongoing projects:<br />